isomerpages/govtech-gobusiness-main/_covid-19/06a-immediateschemes.md

 ---
-title: Immediate schemes
+title: Immediate support
 permalink: /supportschemes/immediateschemes
 third_nav_title: Financial Support
 ---

-## Immediate Schemes
+## Immediate support

+In the wake of COVID-19, here are the available schemes to give your businesses immediate support and relief.

 #### Jobs Support Scheme (JSS)(Extension for employers in Tier 1 and 2 sectors)